trustbit/Contexture/README.md

 ### Testing the backend

-Integration tests supported by a Docker based on MS-SQL image exist.
-On an ARM-based Mac (M1/M2) [this Docker-Feature](https://github.com/microsoft/mssql-docker/issues/668#issuecomment-1412206521) must be enabled
+The integration tests for the SQL-Server based engine are supported by a MS-SQL Docker image.
+On an ARM-based Mac (M1/M2) [this Docker-Feature](https://github.com/microsoft/mssql-docker/issues/668#issuecomment-1412206521) must be enabled for now.

 ## Contexture frontend application